alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 </style>
 ```

-and set it on our button in the layout XML:
+...and set it on our button in the layout XML as follows...

 ```xml
 <Button